dev-xo/remix-auth-totp/README.md

 ### Session Storage

 We'll require to initialize a new Cookie Session Storage to work with.<br />
-The Session will be used to store the user data and everything related to the Authentication flow.
+The Session will be used to store the user data and everything related to the Authentication Flow.

 Create a file called `session.server.ts` wherever you want.<br />
 Paste the following code and replace the `secrets` property with a strong string into your `.env` file.